-The Northwest Regional Council is in the midst of a project poised to have a lasting impact on the region.
-With a four-year funding commitment and a partnership among the four institutions of higher education in the region, the Northwest Regional Council is leading an effort to provide a more effective educational pipeline to students who would otherwise not pursue higher education.
-The pipeline, named Reach Your Peak, begins in middle school with summer camps, designed to provide both middle school and high school students an opportunity to learn new skills and expand their perceptions of education.
-Participants are exposed to hands-on training in focus areas such as culinary arts, auto mechanics, and science and energy workshops.
-In 2015, more than 500 students participated in summer camps hosted by the four colleges and universities.
-The pipeline continues with concurrent enrollment in high school, and culminates with a transferable scholarship to any of the four partner institutions in the region.
+The Northwest Regional Council is leading an effort to provide a more effective educational pipeline to students who would otherwise not pursue higher education through a collaboration of the four institutions of higher education in the region: Colorado Mesa University, Colorado Mountain College, Colorado Northwestern Community College, and Western Colorado Community College.
+The Reach Your Peak pipeline begins with middle school summer camps, designed to provide students an opportunity to learn new skills and expand their perceptions of higher education.
+Participants are exposed to hands-on training in focus areas such as culinary arts, auto mechanics, science and energy, and 3d printing and design.
+In 2017, more than 700 students participated in summer camps hosted by the four colleges and universities.
+The pipeline continues with concurrent enrollment in high school, and culminates with scholarships to any of the four partner institutions.

-Dave Palenchar is El Pomar’s trustee focusing on special projects.
-He retired as Chief Operating Officer at El Pomar in 2013.
-Dave formerly served as a pilot in the Air Force and a political science and international relations faculty member at the Air Force Academy.
-Dave is president and CEO of the Broadmoor World Arena and the Pikes Peak Center for the Performing Arts.
-Dave serves as chairman of the board for the Colorado Springs Sports Corporation, president of the Air Force Academy Foundation, and is on the boards of Great Outdoors Colorado Trust Fund and the Professional Rodeo Cowboys Association Hall of Fame.
+He currently serves as president and chief executive officer of the Broadmoor World Arena and the Pikes Peak Center for the Performing Arts, chairman of the Colorado Springs Sports Corporation, president of the Air Force Academy Foundation, and is a board member for the Great Outdoors Colorado Trust Fund and the Professional Rodeo Cowboys Association Hall of Fame.

 Trustee, El Pomar Foundation